John R. Droter, DDS

 Being told you have TMJ is the same as being told you have knee or you have elbow.
 TMJ is not a diagnosis on which you can base treatment.
 TMD is another term that is often misused.
 It stands for Temporomandibular Disorders, a very broad term referring to many different diseases causing pain in the head and neck area.

-The TMJ is a synovial joint of the human body and will undergo the same diseases as any other joint.
+and will undergo the same diseases as any other joint.
 There are 40+ different diseases that can occur inside the joint.
 I use an orthopedic approach to diagnosing and treating damaged TMJs.
 Not all damaged TMJs need treatment, but some do.

-Three Common problems are listed below with links to more details.
+Four common problems are listed below with links to more details.

 Jaw Joint Damage